-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial report of the current year.
-These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, but we do not provide a separate opinion on these matters.
-For each matter below, our description of how our audit addressed the matter is provided in that context.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report for the year ended 30 June 2020.
+These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.